Frida010/sweden-quiz/README.md

 ### Bugs

-- One bug that I have discovered when working on this project is that the favicon.ico did not work at first, but that is fixed now and works as it should.
+- One bug that I have discovered when working on this project is that the favicon did not work at first, but that is fixed now and works as it should.
+More about that in the validator testing section.

 ![Screenshot of the favicon](https://user-images.githubusercontent.com/129947589/256337887-d4f01cb0-63b8-4106-aa98-a9458b840d53.png)

 - One other problem that I discovered is that codeanywhere gives me this problem message in my css file.

 ![Screenshot of the problem message in codeanywhere](https://user-images.githubusercontent.com/129947589/252320956-c30b8393-6bf5-435f-a4a0-dc3f0898af77.png)